 The rich chocolate sponge, moistened with brandy and cherries, is still one of my favorite of all the chocolate cakes.
-Dark chocolate cherry cake is a perfect party dessert.
-The cake can be make in advance and it always looks impressive.
+The dark chocolate cherry cake is a perfect party dessert.
+The cake can be made in advance and it always looks impressive.

 - 1 oz. dried cherries